January 10, 2024

 In 4th grade, students begin to deal with multiplicative comparisons.
 Up until this point, they’ve dealt with multiplication problems in which there are an amount of groups and a number of items in each group.

-As you watched in the video above, the Compare structure helps students visualize the math story and relate it to the multiplication concepts they learned previously.
+As you saw in the video above, the Compare structure helps students visualize the math story and relate it to the multiplication concepts they learned previously.

 Conclusion